 2. Fat F.I.R.E

 Fat F.I.R.E is a direct contrast to Lean F.I.R.E.
 Someone who wants to lead a Fat F.I.R.E lifestyle will have a large post-retirement budget with investments that can produce aggressive returns and passive income.
+You can consult a Cube Wealth coach or download a Cube Wealth App.

 Benefits Of Fat F.I.R.E May Include